About Economic Gardening

 • It is relatively easy to start a program using the National Center for Economic Gardening.

 Economic Gardening was tested and refined in Littleton, Colorado over a twenty year period.
 During that time the job base doubled from 15,000 to 30,000 and the city did not recruit a single company or offer any incentives.
 While the job base doubled, the population only increased 23% during the same period.
-Other communities using the program have reported job and income increases ranging from 15% to 30% in the first year after the company engagement.
+Other communities using the program with economic development consulting firms nationally have reported job and income increases ranging from 15% to 30% in the first year after the company engagement.